Updated: Apr 12, 2022

 While a common carrier cannot guarantee rider protection, it is kept to high liability requirements to protect its passengers.

 Railroads, like airplanes, are required to mount a system that records data that could be useful in determining the cause of a crash.
-This detail is critical for a personal injury lawyer attempting to establish the operator's or railroad company's negligence.
+This detail is critical for a California Attorney For Personal Injury attempting to establish the operator's or railroad company's negligence.

 Passenger Injury Claims on Trains